MCI Inc.: Post-bankruptcy

 The company emerged from bankruptcy in 2004 with about $5.7 billion in debt and $6 billion in cash.
 About half of the cash was intended to pay various claims and settlements.
 Previous bondholders ended up being paid 35.7 cents on the dollar, in bonds and stock in the new MCI company.
 The previous stockholders' stock was cancelled.

 It had yet to pay many of its creditors, who had waited for two years for a portion of the money owed.
 Many of the small creditors included former employees, primarily those who were dismissed during June 2002 and whose severance and benefits were withheld when WorldCom filed for bankruptcy.

 Citigroup settled with Worldcom investors for $2.65 billion on May 10, 2004.
 In March 2007, 16 of WorldCom's 17 former underwriters reached settlements with investors.

-On March 15, 2005, Bernard Ebbers was found guilty of all charges and convicted of fraud, conspiracy and filing false documents with regulators—all related to the $11 billion accounting scandal.
+On March 15, 2005, Ebbers was convicted on all charges related to the $11 billion accounting scandal: fraud, conspiracy and filing false documents with regulators.
 Other former WorldCom officials charged with criminal penalties in relation to the company's financial misstatements include former CFO Scott Sullivan (entered a guilty plea on March 2, 2004, to one count each of securities fraud, conspiracy to commit securities fraud, and filing false statements), former controller David Myers (pleaded guilty to securities fraud, conspiracy to commit securities fraud, and filing false statements on September 27, 2002), former accounting director Buford Yates (pleaded guilty to conspiracy and fraud charges on October 7, 2002), and former accounting managers Betty Vinson and Troy Normand (both pleading guilty to conspiracy and securities fraud on October 10, 2002).

-On July 13, 2005, Bernard Ebbers received a sentence that would have kept him imprisoned for 25 years.
+On July 13, 2005, Ebbers received a sentence that would have kept him imprisoned for 25 years.
 At time of sentencing, Ebbers was 63 years old.
-On September 26, 2006, Ebbers surrendered himself to the Federal Bureau of Prisons prison at Oakdale, Louisiana, the Oakdale Federal Correctional Institution, to begin serving his sentence; he was released in late 2019 for health reasons and died in February 2020, after serving 13 years of his sentence.
+On September 26, 2006, Ebbers surrendered to the Federal Bureau of Prisons prison at Oakdale, Louisiana, the Oakdale Federal Correctional Institution, to begin serving his sentence; he was released in late 2019 for health reasons and died in February 2020, after serving 13 years of his sentence.

 In December 2005, Microsoft announced a partnership with MCI to provide Windows Live Messenger customers voice over IP service to make telephone calls—called "MCI Web Calling".
 After the merger with Verizon, this product was renamed "Verizon Web Calling".

 In January 2006, the company was acquired by Verizon Communications and was later integrated into Verizon Business.